Robust and Secure Blockage-Aware Pinching Antenna-assisted Wireless Communication: Simulation Results

-Fig.~\ref{fig: bounds} shows the average system sum rate versus the maximum normalized users' channel estimation error variance~$\kappa^{2}$ for different configurations and EA uncertainty levels and for different EA‑uncertainty and blockage configurations, comparing the proposed design with the two BM1 baselines.
+Fig.~\ref{fig: bounds} shows the average system sum rate versus the maximum normalized users' channel estimation error variance~$\kappa^{2}$ for different configurations and EA uncertainty levels, comparing the proposed design with the two BM1 baselines.
 For all schemes, the average sum rate decreases as~$\kappa^{2}$ increases, since a larger estimation error variance yields less accurate CSI at the BS.
 As a result, the information beamformer and AN precoder become more conservative in forming energy-focusing beams, and the optimized PA positions cannot ensure precise phase alignment with the legitimate users, thereby jointly reducing the received signal power and increasing residual interference.
 Despite this degradation, the proposed scheme consistently achieves a much higher sum rate than both BM1 baselines over the entire range of~$\kappa^{2}$ and for all blockage configurations.
-This confirms that the joint optimization of BS beamforming and PA power-ratio and positions exploits the available spatial degrees of freedom for secure transmission more efficiently, even under CSI and positioning uncertainties.
+This confirms that the joint optimization of BS beamforming, PA power-ratio and PA positions exploits the available spatial degrees of freedom for secure transmission more efficiently, even under CSI and positioning uncertainties.
 Moreover, the rate gap between ``\textit{Pro. w blk}'' and ``\textit{Pro. w/o blk}'' widens as~$\kappa^{2}$ grows, because inaccurate CSI limits the ability of the BS to compensate for blockage‑induced power loss adaptively.
 In contrast, the curves for ``\textit{BM1 w blk}'' and ``\textit{BM1 w/o blk}'' almost overlap, since BM1 uses a fixed beamformer with uniform power allocation and thus depends only weakly on CSI; this makes BM1 less sensitive to CSI errors but also explains its significantly lower sum rate compared with the proposed joint design.
+On the other hand, as mentioned in \textit{Remark 1}, larger values of $\wp_g^E$ and $\wp_g^{\mathrm{arc}}$ can be interpreted as larger mobility budgets, or equivalently, longer CSI update intervals for passive EAs.